 When libraries closed we, as a homeschool family, had a slight bit of panic.
-First, we wouldn’t be able to get new books!
-Second, we were moving in a week and needed to return our books before leaving the province.
-How were we suppose to learn about new interests without going to the library and getting as many books as possible on that subject.
+We wouldn’t be able to get new books!
+How were we supposed to learn about new interests without going to the library and getting as many books as possible on that subject?
 So where to find books online now with the library closed?
-Let’s find out shall we.

 Where to Find Books Online With Libraries Closed